Kinetik: Interview With CEO Sufian Chowdhury About The Non-Emergency Medical Transportation Company

 What are some of the company’s future goals?
 Chowdhury concluded:

 “Our future goals revolve around realizing our vision of a world where you can request a healthcare ride in real-time and have it covered by insurance.
-To achieve this, we plan to collaborate closely with health plans, MCOs, and CCOs, enhancing the member experience and ensuring people have access to these essential rides.”
+To make this a reality, we are partnering closely with health plans, MCOs, and government Medicaid agencies to enhance the member experience and ensure everyone has access to these essential rides.”

 Exit mobile version